-Illinois Class Action Lawsuit Overview
+Illinois Class Action Lawsuit

 A class action lawsuit is filed on behalf of a group of people who have been in some way injured by the actions of a defendant.
 A class may consist of a group of employees who were subjected to race discrimination, or patients who were prescribed a drug with harmful side effects, or consumers who purchased a defective product that caused them injuries, or corporate investors who suffered fraud in the purchase or sale of stocks and other securities.
 The point of a class action is that all of the plaintiffs suffered a similar harm.

 The big benefit of class action lawsuits is that it allows people who alone wouldn't have a case that would justify the costs of suing the chance to seek justice.
 If you are ripped off by a promotion from a store for $50, you aren't going to sue to get your money back.
 But if 20,000 (or any large number) people had the same thing happen to them they can join together and bring a lawsuit.
-Class action laws in Illinois basically give individuals to seek a legal solution against bigger businesses.
+Class action laws in Illinois basically give individuals an opportunity to seek a legal solution against bigger businesses.

 Every lawyer we recommend who files class action lawsuits handles them on a contingency basis which means that there are no fees unless the case is successful.
 Unlike personal injury cases where fees are typically 1/3 of what is recovered, a Judge typically sets the fees at an amount usually much lower than that.
 The total fee is usually based on what was recovered and how much work was done.